renderorange/weather-api/README.txt

 # DEPENDENCIES

-This projects is built using nodejs, and utilizes both deconstructing assignment and template literals.
-Because of this, the latest nodejs is recommended.
+This project is built using nodejs and utilizes both deconstructing assignment and template literals from ES6.
+Because of this, the latest (or newer) nodejs is recommended.

-The http library and methods are utilized, but provided through core nodejs, so no additional install is required.
+The http library is used but is included through nodejs core.
+No additional installation is required.

-The moment library is also used, and should be installed via npm (or whatever other way you'd prefer, really).
+The moment library is also used and must be installed via npm (or whatever other way you'd prefer).

 # AUTHOR